LivingLegacyMedia/vowbound/chapter_06.md

 "Cassian.
 And I'd help if I could, but I can barely afford this room myself."

 "Not asking for help.
 Just commiserating."
-She closed the ledger with a sigh.
+She closed the ledger with a sigh, seeming to weigh whether to continue the conversation.
+After a moment, she spoke again.
 "What brings you to the capital?
 Besides poverty."

 "The King's summons.
 He's looking for advisors."

 Mira's eyebrows rose.
 "You answered the summons?
 Most people ignored it.
 Figured it was desperate propaganda."
 She studied him more carefully.
-"What makes you qualified to advise a king?"
+"What makes you qualified?"

 "I understand how the Hollow works.
 How they trade.
 What they're really offering people."

 Something shifted in her expression.
 Interest.
-And something else—hope?
-Fear?
+And something else—a flash of hope quickly suppressed.
 "You've studied them?"
-She leaned forward.
-"The Hollow.
-You know how their bargains work?"

 "I've seen the aftermath.
 I've spoken with refugees.
 I've—" He hesitated.
-"I've learned things about the mechanics of exchange that most people don't know."
+"I've learned things about the mechanics of their bargains that most people don't know."

-"Can they be undone?"
-The question came out urgent.
-Too urgent.
-She caught herself, sat back.
-"Sorry.
-I just...
-I'm looking for someone.
-My brother.
-He was taken by the Hollow."
+She was quiet for a long moment, her fingers drumming on the closed ledger.
+Then: "Can they be undone?
+The bargains, I mean."

+The question was careful.
+Controlled.
+There was weight behind it.

+"I don't know," Cassian admitted.
+"Maybe.
+Why?"

+She looked at him, seemed to make a decision.
+"My brother accepted their offer.
+Seven weeks ago."

 Cassian's chest tightened.
-"How long ago?"
+"Seven weeks.
+I'm sorry."

-"Three weeks."
-Her voice was quiet now.
-Raw.
-"He was brilliant, my brother.
-Wanted to help people.
-But he failed.
-Alot, actually.
-His ideas didn't always work.
-When our mother died two months ago, he just... broke.
-Spent weeks staring at walls, crying.
-I tried everything.
-Nothing helped."
+"His name is Torin."
+Her voice dropped, becoming rawer.
+"He was always trying to help people, coming up with plans to make things better.
+Most of them didn't work, but he never stopped trying.
+When our mother died nine weeks ago, he fell apart.
+Spent days staring at walls, not eating.
+I couldn't reach him."

 She took a shaky breath.
 "Then the Hollow came to our city.
 Draven Kane himself was there—leading the advance.
-He walked through the streets like he owned them, talking to people.
-And he saw Torin.
+He walked through the streets like he owned them, and he saw Torin.
 Saw his grief.
-He offered him a trade personally: his grief, his guilt, his memories of watching her die—all of it gone.
-In exchange for his service.
+He offered him a trade personally: all his suffering, all his guilt—gone.
+In exchange for service.
 He gave Torin a golden locket.
-Told him exactly what it would do.
-'Open this, and your suffering ends.
-You'll be free.'"
+Told him exactly what it would do."

 "Draven gave it to him directly?"
 Cassian asked quietly, understanding the significance.
-The locket—the imprisoned coin.
-Not a contract like the emissaries usually distributed.
-Draven himself had chosen Torin for something.
+Not a contract like the emissaries distributed.
+Draven had chosen him.

 "Yes.
-I didn't understand why at the time.
-There were hundreds of desperate people, but Draven chose my brother."
-Her voice dropped.
-"Maybe he saw something in him.
-Some potential.
-I don't know."

-"He knew what would happen.
-He held that locket for three days.
+There were hundreds of suffering people, but Draven chose my brother."
+Her jaw tightened.
+"Torin held that locket for two days.
 I begged him not to open it.
-But he said..."
-Her voice broke. "'I can't carry this anymore, Mira.
-I'm drowning.
-At least if I'm hollow, I won't feel this pain.'
-And he opened it."
+But he said he was drowning.
+That at least if he was hollow, he wouldn't hurt anymore."

-She wiped her eyes with the back of her hand.
-"I watched the life drain out of his eyes.
-Everything that made him Torin just... gone.
-Replaced by calm, empty nothing.
-He hugged me goodbye like I was a stranger he vaguely recognized.
-Then they took him."
+She met Cassian's eyes.
+"I watched everything that made him Torin drain away.
+The light in his eyes just... went out.
+Replaced by nothing.
+By calm, empty nothing.
+He thanked me for being a good sister.
+Then he left with them, walking northeast with a group of newly converted, and I haven't seen him since."

-Cassian didn't know what to say.
-He'd seen that same emptiness in the preachers on the streets.
-That same terrible peace.

-"People say," Mira continued, gripping her cup, "that the newly hollow aren't fully gone yet.
-Not completely.
-That if you can reach them quickly enough, within the first month or two, there might be a way to bring them back.
-That's why I'm here.
-Why I'm searching.
-But I'm running out of time.
-And money.
-And hope."

-"Where do you think he is?"

-"I don't know.
-I've been tracking Hollow movements, interrogating refugees.
-Someone mentioned they saw newly converted being taken northeast.
-Another said there's a fortress where they keep them during..."
-She swallowed.
-"During the transition.
-But I don't have confirmation.
-Just rumors.
-And every day I waste chasing false leads is another day Torin slips further away."
+"I'm sorry," Cassian said quietly.
+The words felt inadequate.

+"Everyone's sorry."
+There was no bitterness in her voice, just exhaustion.
+"But sorry doesn't tell me where he is or how to get him back.
+I've been tracking their movements for seven weeks.
+Northeast, always northeast.
+Someone mentioned a fortress.
+Someone else said they saw hollow converts being trained for... something.
+But every lead goes cold.
+Every trail dead-ends."

+"What will you do when you find him?"

+"I don't know."
+She looked down at her ledger, at the crossed-out notes and failed calculations.
+"I keep thinking—there has to be a way.
+They took something from him, which means that something still exists.
+Maybe it can be restored.
+Maybe..."
+She trailed off.
+"Maybe I'm chasing a fantasy because the alternative would break me."

 Cassian looked at her—really looked at her.
-Saw the desperation.
-The determination.
-The exhaustion of someone who'd been fighting alone for too long.

-"Can you help him?" she asked.
-"With what you know?"

-"I don't know," Cassian admitted.
-"I'm still learning.
-Still figuring out how it all works.
-But if there's a way..."
-He thought about the coin in his pocket.
-About the Dealer's words.
-About everything he'd sacrificed to get here.
-"If there's a way to undo what they've done, I'll find it."
+Saw the exhaustion that came from searching alone.
+The determination that hadn't yet broken.
+The fear that it might.
+He thought of his own father, chasing legends everyone else dismissed.
+The way people had looked at Rowan—with pity, with scorn.
+The way they'd looked at Cassian for not stopping him.

+"It's not a fantasy," he said.
+"The Hollow works through exchange.
+They take something and imprison it—store it somewhere.
+Your brother's emotions, his memories, whatever made him himself—it didn't just vanish.
+It's being held.
+Used, maybe.
+But it exists somewhere."

+Mira's eyes widened.
+"You know this?"

+"I know how their system works.
+Not all of it, but enough to know that what's taken isn't destroyed."
+He hesitated, then continued.
+"If there's a way to reverse what they've done, I'll find it.
+That's part of why I'm here—to understand how their bargains work.
+The mechanism behind it."

+"You'd help me?"
+Her voice caught.
+"You don't even know me."

+"I know what it's like to watch someone you love chase something everyone else thinks is impossible.
+And I know what it's like to lose people because you weren't there when they needed you most."
+He thought of Millhaven.
+Of all the people he'd left behind.
+"If I can help you find your brother, if I can help you save him—maybe that counts for something."

-Something like relief flickered across her face.
-"Thank you.
-Just... thank you for not telling me it's impossible."
+"Thank you."
+Something like relief crossed her face.
+"Just... thank you for not telling me it's impossible.
+Most people do."

 They sat in silence for a moment.
-Then Mira seemed to shake herself.
+The fire crackled.
+Outside, rain had begun to fall, pattering against the windows.

 "So.
 You're going to the palace tomorrow?"